Posted by: Katie Coakley

 “I really loved it then and I love it now, probably because of them,” Kevin said.
 “My goal is to run in college and see where that takes me, hopefully beyond.
 It’s a lifelong thing and it’s in my blood.”

 While no longer able to keep up with their offspring, Melissa and Sean can still hang with their crowds.
-Melissa clinched victory in her category on Friday and Sean took third.
+In 2019’s 5K, Melissa clinched victory in her category and Sean took third.

-“Even old people can run,” Melissa joked.
+“Even old people can run,” Melissa joked after the race.
 “We ran Boston together last year – not together, together – and we’re going to do the Chicago Marathon with our two oldest girls in October.
 It will be their first marathon.
 The kids are too fast to run with us now, but we’ll usually run together on the weekends and stuff.
 We didn’t make them, they decided on their own, but seeing their siblings and seeing us running, that encouraged them.”

 “It’s easy, cheap, convenient, healthy … there are basically no negatives,” Sean said.
 “I love it.
 Four of the five kids love it.
 Kevin’s brother is a fast runner, that makes him faster.
 We are all faster runners now.
 This was a particularly good result for us.”